ef-lab/ethopy_plugins/objects_panda/README.md

 ### 3. Task Configuration (`panda_test.py`)

 The task configuration file sets up the experiment parameters and stimulus conditions.
+You need to specify the task path, create it if doesn't exist and add the configuration file, e.g. `~/.ethopy/tasks/panda_test.py`

 ## Running the Experiment

 1. **Start EthoPy with the task**:
-You need to specify the task path, create it if doesn't exist and add the configuration file.
-You can also modify the path according to your folder naming conventions.

 ```bash
 ethopy -p ~/.ethopy/tasks/panda_test.py